dgroomes/docker-playground/README.md

 * DONE Add Docker Compose examples
 * Add non-Docker examples.
 (I hardly know anything about non-Docker container technology)
-* Add an example showing a "depends-on" relationship using a shell script instead of Docker Compose (because Docker Compose doesn't support the "depends_on" property since a long time)
+* Add an example showing a "depends-on" relationship using a shell script instead of Docker Compose (because Docker Compose doesn't support the "depends_on" property since a long time).
+UPDATE: `depends_on` is supported still, it just doesn't do what you might think.
+It doesn't wait for an "is ready" check.
+Docker calls this fact out in the docs and describes [strategies for controlling start up order](https://docs.docker.com/compose/startup-order/).
+Spoiler alert: it's not slick, it requires custom shell scripting which of course may not be palatable if you wanted to used Docker images off- the-shelf without having to make changes.
 * DONE Create a CI build in GitHub Actions
 * DONE Add a Dockerfile example